Mossop/coredns/plugin/file/README.md

 on disk contained RFC 1035 styled data.
 If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is supported!
 If you use this setup *you* are responsible for re-signing the zonefile.

+Additionally, this modified plugin supports a semi-authoritative mode, where results not known by the nameserver are forwarded to the next chain, allowing for a horizon view if the record is not locally known for a particular record in a given zone.

 ## Syntax